-Annex E: High Conservation Value (HCV) Framework
+Annex D: High Conservation Value (HCV) Framework

-The High Conservation Value (HCV) framework assists an organization in determining if HCVs are present within the forest area under management.
+The High Conservation Value (HCV) framework assists The Organization in determining whether HCVs are present within the forest area under management.
 Organized as a series of questions, the framework guides the assessment process that is then verified by the certification body.

-Upon the successful identification of a HCV, The Organization is required to comply with Principle 9 Criteria and Indicators.
+Upon the successful identification of a HCV, The Organization is required to conform to the Principle 9 Criteria and Indicators.